SimonBoeuf/black-market-bettors/README.md

 ### Configuration and launch
 - Rename the file config/riot_api.yml.sample to config/riot_api.yml and place your api_key in it
 - You can set the game speed in config/initializers/game.rb (default: 10, which means game will last ten times shorter than it actually did)
+- Build a valid [database.yml](https://gist.github.com/erichurst/961978). file, which you will place in config/ folder as well
-- run :
+- run
-`
     rake db:create
     rake db:migrate
     rails s

-`
-### Notes
+### Note
-- It might take a while to load games the first few times you launch the server.
+- It might take a while to load games the first few times you launch the server, because you will have to request api for every single static data.
 Don't worry, it will get better.

 ## Legal

-"black market bettors" isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+- "black market bettors" isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.